 - Specify and configure parameter variables.

-- Generate Blueprints and Kandji installers that allow specific Parameters to deploy to Mac devices.
+- Generate Blueprints and Kandji installers that allow specific Parameters to deploy to Mac computers.

 - Review automatically generated alerts when action is required.